brikis98/terraform-up-and-running-code/Examples/Module-07 Testing/Examples-07.md

 2. Look in terraform.tfvars file to show the expected bucket name
 3. The code runs without any errors or warnings, but fails to produce the right bucket

-The takwaway is that in a more complicated deployment, this sort of error may not be noticed until things start failing, and then we have to start what might be a massive bug hunt.
+The takeaway is that in a more complicated deployment, this sort of error may not be noticed until things start failing, and then we have to start what might be a massive bug hunt.

 ### Step two